Lanjelin/AmiiboConverter/README.md

 ## What can it do?

-Reads .bin or .nfc-files, amiibo ID directly, or as a list from a .txt-file, and outputs it as a .bin or .nfc-file.
+Reads .bin or .nfc-files, amiibo ID directly, or as a list from a .txt-file, and outputs it as a .bin or .nfc-file. json-files or the full database from [amiiboapi.com](https://www.amiiboapi.com/) is also supported.

 Does recursive scan of folders, where it outputs the new files in the same directory, or a new with the same folder structure.